Strong coupling of virtual negative states in the Kapitza-Dirac effect: Relativistic quantum description

 The equation of motion in momentum space \eqref{eq:inserted_dirac_equation} allows for studying the influence of negative state coupling on the quantum dynamics of the electron, by toggling the interactions $V^{\pm,s;\mp,s^\prime}_{n,n^\prime}$ on and off.
 We illustrate this for the case of a numerical solution of Eq. \eqref{eq:inserted_dirac_equation}, which is displayed in Fig. \ref{fig:time_evolution}(a), where we set the laser frequency $\omega=c k_L=0.02\,mc^2/\hbar$, the electron initial momentum $\vec p_0=(- \hbar k_L,0,0)$ and the initial quantum state

 The quantum state is evolved in the external standing wave laser field \eqref{eq:vector_potential} parameterized by a turn-on and turn-off time of ten laser periods $\Delta T=5 \times 2 \pi/\omega$, with the laser field amplitude $eA_0 = 0.01\,mc^2$.
-We observe in Fig. \ref{fig:time_evolution}(a) sinusodially oscillating occupation probabilities, which are consistent with the literature \cite{batelaan_2000_KDE_first,batelaan_2007_RMP_KDE}, and which are termed Rabi oscillations \cite{Scully_Zubairy_1997}.
+We observe in Fig. \ref{fig:time_evolution}(a) sinuously oscillating occupation probabilities, which are consistent with the literature \cite{batelaan_2000_KDE_first,batelaan_2007_RMP_KDE}, and which are termed Rabi oscillations \cite{Scully_Zubairy_1997}.
+In appendix \ref{sec:appendix_weak_perturbative} we further investigate the weakly non-perturbative regime for clarifying the validity of the perturbative treatment in the sections below, where the perturbation treatment is with respect to the field amplitude parameter $e A_0/m c^2$.

 When redoing the simulation with the matrix entries $V^{\pm,s;\pm,s^\prime}_{n,n^\prime}$ set to zero, we obtain dynamics which appear to be identical to the Rabi oscillations as shown in Fig. \ref{fig:time_evolution}(a).
-Oppositely, we observe a drastic change of the dynamics when setting only the matrix entries $V^{\pm,s;\mp,s^\prime}_{n,n^\prime}$ to zero in Eq. \eqref{eq:inserted_dirac_equation}, as shown in Figs. \ref{fig:time_evolution}(b) and \ref{fig:time_evolution}(c).
+Oppositely, we observe a drastic change of the dynamics when setting the matrix entries $V^{\pm,s;\mp,s^\prime}_{n,n^\prime}$ to zero in Eq. \eqref{eq:inserted_dirac_equation}, as shown in Figs. \ref{fig:time_evolution}(b) and \ref{fig:time_evolution}(c).
 We see in Figs. \ref{fig:time_evolution}(b) and \ref{fig:time_evolution}(c) the beginning of Rabi cycles with a Rabi period which is orders of magnitudes larger than the Rabi oscillation period in Fig. \ref{fig:time_evolution}(a).
 Therefore, we are led to the conclusion that the couplings between negative and positive states $V^{\pm,s;\mp,s^\prime}_{n,n^\prime}$ contribute significantly more to the quantum dynamics than the couplings $V^{\pm,s;\pm,s^\prime}_{n,n^\prime}$, which only mediate within the positive and negative spectrum.

 In order to further identify characteristic features of the diffraction probability in a later comparison with perturbative results, we display the momentum dependence of the resulting diffraction probability